Join the community

 This common entry point is labelled in the handy little timeline below

-to the kettle is incredibly well documented, matured, and fun!
+flag to the kettle is incredibly well documented, matured, and fun!

 HS Compute is a project that aims at focussing on everything from the start, at an electrical